Improving Quantum Computation by Optimized Qubit Routing: Introduction

 Kim (see \cite{Kim2016}) compares some of the aforementioned routing heuristics on benchmarks with known optimal solution.
 His results reveal a significant margin for improvement.

 \paragraph{Our contribution.}

 We provide a high-quality solution method that efficiently exploits the capabilities of integer programming to solve the routing by swap insertion problem.
-The key is to decompose the problem into two separate subproblems of which the first one is solved via integer programming.
+The key is to decompose the problem into two separate subproblems, of which the first one is solved via integer programming.
 It determines an allocation sequence that is compatible with the hardware constraints.
 Herein, we employ a cost function that is a lower bound on the total number of swaps required for routing.
 This subproblem is called \emph{token allocation problem}.
 For its solution, we develop a simplification of the binary model introduced by Nannicini et al.\ in \cite{nannicini2021}, which results in a significant reduction in problem size.
 Once an optimal allocation sequence has been found, each pair of subsequent allocations defines a token swapping instance.
 These token swapping problems are solved by an approximation algorithm based on the work of Miltzow et al.\ in \cite{miltzow2016}.
 Also, we develop an exact algorithm for token swapping.
 By comparison of both solution techniques, we conclude that the approximation algorithm typically delivers high-quality solutions in drastically reduced solution time.

 Re-targeting the gates according to the allocation sequence and inserting the swap gates from the token swapping solutions finally yields the compiled circuit.
-In \cite{Siraichi2019} a similar decomposition approach is proposed which, however, is based on dynamic programming.
+In \cite{Siraichi2019}, a similar decomposition approach, called \emph{Bounded mapping tree} (BMT), is proposed which, however, is based on dynamic programming.
 In contrast to other heuristic methods, we are able to give bounds on the quality of the obtained solution.

-The numerical results show that the proposed approach finds a close-to-optimal solution on instances with known optimum and outperforms well-established heuristics.
+We perform extensive numerical experiments on several benchmark instances from the literature, covering a broad range of different hardware graphs.
+The results show that the proposed approach finds close-to-optimal solutions and outperforms well-established heuristics.
 In comparison to the exact approach from \cite{nannicini2021}, on which the present work is based, our method takes much less time.
 This makes the proposed routing procedure applicable for practically relevant circuit sizes.
 Furthermore, our experiments on actual quantum hardware show that quantum computation benefits from the proposed routing method.

 \paragraph{Structure.}